BPS Lie algebras and the less perverse filtration on the preprojective CoHA: The zeroth piece of the filtration

 \subsection{Nakajima quiver varieties}

 As preparation for the proof of Theorem \ref{KMLA} below, we recall some fundamental results regarding the action of $\HCoha_{\Pi_Q}$ on the cohomology of Nakajima quiver varieties, recasting these results in terms of vanishing cycle cohomology along the way.
+For the rest of \S \ref{zpf} we focus on the case $G=1$.